Crowds24/MMLC/README.md

 ```
 ## Result
 ### truth inference
-true inference can be directly performed through the trained model.
+True inference can be directly performed through the trained model.
 For example, under the getOracleWorker package of music, you can load the trained model (musicModel_origin) in the train package and run the following command to obtain the results.
 ```setup
 python getOracleWorker.py
 ```